 • Completion of the approved nomination form by their respective law enforcement agency.

 • Nominations for CIT Officer of the Year must be submitted using the form below or by downloading and completing the PDF form.

 • Do not attach additional information for consideration.
 Only the information submitted within this nomination form will be used to determine eligibility and award status.

-The award will be presented during the kick-off event on May 19 at the kick-off for NAMIWalks, a community event to promote mental health awareness
+The award will be presented during the kick-off event for NAMIWalks, a community event to promote mental health awareness